-How transparent is the tax burden to individuals, firms, regulators and politicians, and how does (lack of) tax burden transparency affect decision making?
+How transparent is the tax burden to individuals, firms, regulators, and other stakeholders, and how does the (lack of) tax burden transparency affect decision-making?

 Motivation zur Forschung

 Taxes play an important role in decision-making for individuals and firms.
 However, decision-makers might be subject to misperception, for example, induced by lacking regulatory transparency.
 Therefore,

 their decisions might be distorted by incorrect beliefs about tax burdens and tax burden distributions.
 Tax regulations may be misperceived due to the variety and complexity of tax information sent by tax regulators via tax law and guidelines.
 Receivers of this information, however, might not be able to process it accurately.